All Episodes

 And that is supposed to panic us.

-You mean they're going to be all that much more golf?
+Wait, you mean they're going to be all that much more golf?

 There's no way.

-If you want to know the truth about major golfing organizations are trying to figure out what they can do to attract more people to the game because they're not holding people's interest in the game.
+If you want to know the truth about it, major golfing organizations are trying to figure out what they can do to attract more people to the game because they're not holding people's interest in the game.

-They're in there in a little trouble.
+They're in a little trouble.

 We're all going to die.